proactis-documentation/documentation-source/docs/p2p/punchout.md

 ---

 ## Punch-thro.
 There are three different methods of configuring punch-out within the PROACTIS P2P product.
 This first is referred to as punch-thro.
-This is where the buyer connects to the suppliers punchout site via the PROACTIS S2C portal.
+This is where the buyer connects to the suppliers punch-out site via the PROACTIS S2C portal.

 As the details of the suppliers site are configured in the PROACTIS S2C Portal the only P2P settings required are as shown below